Sergix/JTerm/CONTRIBUTING.md

 Any of these types of files MUST be formatted as shown in these documents.

 ## Changelog
-Any changes, in any branch, MUST be pushed to the changelog file found on the master branch called "changelog.txt".
+Any changes, in any branch, MUST be pushed to the changelog file found on the dev branch called "changelog.txt".
 View the "Changelog" section in the [README](/README.md) for more information.
-Do not push updates to changelog files on other branches; the master one is to be the only one changed and updated.
+Do not push updates to changelog files on other branches; the dev one is to be the only one changed and updated.

 ## Pull Requests
 Pull Requests, of course, MUST be opened on a new branch.
 The branch and PR name must be short but descriptive of its topic.
 A description must be made of the PR's purpose and a short description of the added code.
 Every PR must request to be reviewed by @Sergix or @NCSGeek.
 Travis CI is also used in this project (dashboard can be found [here](https://travis-ci.org/Sergix/JTerm)), and PR's are automatically checked by Travis CI to make sure they are ready to be deployed.